Modern Slavery Act 2025

 Training

 Training is essential to ensure our colleagues and workers understand this issue properly, and how to respond, in the context of their working environment.
-All Acacium Group employees complete an annual Legal and Ethical Business training course (which includes a module Modern Slavery).
+All Acacium Group employees complete an annual Legal and Ethical Business training course (which includes a module on Modern Slavery).
 All our UK workers, who are healthcare practitioners, follow the Royal College of Nursing’s Intercollegiate Document on Safeguarding which require all such workers to have completed either Level 2 or Level 3 Safeguarding training as a pre-requisite to deployment.

-This statement was approved by the Board of Directors of Acacium Group Limited on 25 June 2025.
+This statement was approved by the Board of Directors of Acacium Group Limited on 24 June 2026.

 Mike Barnard